 The biodiversity ecosystem function literature provides a useful framework to examine many processes associated with species diversity in ecology.

-In ecology, it is not uncommon for some variables to provide a means to both explore causation as factors and for similar measures to serve as a response in alternative models.
+In ecology, it is not uncommon for some variables to act as explanatory factors in some models and response variables in alternative models.
 Here, we used this concept to examine biodiversity-mediated interactions between plants on the net outcome of direct positive interactions amongst species for communities in arid and semi-arid shrub ecosystems.

-A synthesis including a meta-analysis was used to compile nearly 600 papers on shrubs, positive, and the term facilitation to examine whether interactions in these studies change with reported species richness within each experiment.
+A synthesis including a meta-analysis was used to compile nearly 600 papers on positive interactions mediated by shrubs in dryland plant communities (search terms: shrub, positive, facilitat*) to examine whether the intensity of interactions changed with reported species richness.
 A total of 19 studies and 141 independent instances examined facilitation of diversity measures of the plant community and reported local species richness.

-The net effect of increasing plant species richness was negative and shifted the relative frequency of interactions from positive or facilitative to negative with increasing number of species.
+The net effect of increasing plant species richness was negative and shifted the relative intensity of interactions from positive or facilitative to negative with increasing number of species.

-This relationship suggests that increases in richness do not always enhance functions associated with increasing diversity of plant communities because of concurrent increases in the likelihood of indirect negative interactions including apparent competition between protege species under shrubs.
-Foundation species in natural systems can thus provide a novel tool to examine patterns in ecosystem functions by local plant diversity.
+This relationship suggests that increases in richness do not always enhance functions associated with increasing diversity of plant communities, potentially because of concurrent increases in the likelihood of indirect negative interactions including apparent competition between protege species under shrubs. .

 Keywords